Working Remotely

 Working remotely provides a set of limitations that do not exist while working on campus along with an additional layer of complexity when it comes to troubleshooting issues.
 This includes access to certain campus technology resources as well as limitations with one’s own internet service at their home.

 Faculty, staff, and students will find tips and information about services and applications that can make working, teaching, and learning remotely easier.
-The links below will take you to portions of this page with information on these tips, services, and applications.
+The links below will take you to portions of this page or the IT knowledge base with information on these tips, services, and applications.

 Limitations of Home Internet Service

 Many home internet providers use a shared service, where the connection, while private within the individual homes, is shared among an entire street, block, or neighborhood.
-With many people working from home and children learning remotely, the usage of these connections is greatly increased.
 Those working remotely may experience dropped connections, slow speeds, or poor quality as more users are accessing the internet, especially when using services, such as streaming video or videos and audio chat, that require a greater amount of bandwidth.

 The local network within your home has additional limitations.
 The more devices accessing your home’s network at the same time, the more likely you are to experience service degradation.
 Most homes only have a single router and wireless access point.
 If you primarily connect via Wi-Fi, your device’s proximity to the access point and any walls and furniture between your device and the access point can affect the strength of your connection.
 Wireless networks can also experience slowness when there are more devices connecting at the same time than usual.
 If you have the ability to plug your device into your router with an Ethernet cable, you can eliminate Wi-Fi as a limitation.